 It is any kind of unwanted attention, such as harassment or abuse, which takes place online.
-This can be via email, text messages, social media, even GPS tracking devices.
+This can be via email, text messages, social media, or even GPS tracking devices.
 It is basically stalking in the cyberworld.

-This type of abuse can be directed at an individual, group or business.
+This type of abuse can be directed at an individual, group, or business.
 It tends to be prolonged, intimidating, and sustained over a long period of time.
 The problem with this type of stalking is that you cannot escape from it.
 It follows you everywhere.
-We all have smartphones, access to the internet.
+We all have smartphones, and access to the internet.
 And we can’t just switch off.

 Examples of Cyberstalking